 Exploring core private debt strategies and instruments

-- Direct lending
+- Deep dive: Direct lending

-- Sponsor-backed vs. non-sponsor deals
+- Sponsor-backed vs. non-sponsored deals

-- Cash-flow-backed and Asset-backed finance (ABF)
+- Asset-backed finance (ABF)

-- Trade receivables, royalties, litigation finance
+- Esoteric: Trade receivables, royalties, litigation finance

 - Opportunistic strategies

-- Distressed lending / special situations
+- Distressed lending/ special situations

-- Growth financing
+- Growth financing/ Capital solutions

 - Niche and emerging segments